dhoelzgen/oskar/README.md

 ### Using Flashrom or Flashprog (picocom or combined mode)

-To interact with the Raspberry Pi Pico in for reading and writing SPI flash chips, you can use tools like `flashrom` or `flashprog`.
+To interact with the Raspberry Pi Pico for reading and writing SPI flash chips, you can use tools like `flashrom` or `flashprog`.
 These tools support the `serprog` protocol, which allows communication over a serial interface.

 1. Install `flashrom` or `flashprog` e.g.: